 Step 1: Choose an image for adding a puppet tool in After Effects.
 For that, open After Effects and go to File > Import> Choose the folder containing the image you want to work on.

-Step 2: Now, the image will be visible in the source panel.
-Next, simply drag down the image in the timeline section of the After Effects.
+Step 2: The image will be visible in the source panel.
+Next, drag the image down in the After Effects timeline section.